 Price: ****

-Very nice restaurant with quiet a few choices, on the more gourmet side.
-Good choice due to its proximity to the beach, order also fresh fish in advance, they will custom make them very nicely.
+Very nice seafood/Greek cuisine restaurant, on the more gourmet side thna a simple tavern.
+Menu overall somewhat limited but many excellent quality choices, whatever dish we tried was great!
+Good choice due to its proximity to the beach, you may also order fresh fish in advance, they will custom grill/bake/fry them very nicely.
+Amazing kritharoto (rice pasta) with seafood (2024)

 Our rating: 4/5